slizarazo21/STAT447_UnsupervisedLearning/README.md

 ## Stat 447 - Unsupervised Learning

-This repository contains the assignments for the course STAT 447 which provides with tools to perform optimal unsupervised learning in data.
+This repository contains the assignments for the course STAT 447 which provides tools to perform optimal unsupervised learning in data.
 The following links take you to the main assignment throughout the weeks.

 #### Week 1
 https://github.com/slizarazo21/STAT447_UnsupervisedLearning/blob/master/Assignment_01-1/Assignment_01.ipynb